Jesse Cornplanter: Artwork

 When Cornplanter was only in his teens, he was already gaining recognition for his skillful portrayals of his tribe.
 He never received formal art training, but became successful as an artist.

 Arthur C. Parker (Seneca), later Director of the Rochester Museum, commissioned Cornplanter as a youth to sketch scenes of contemporary Seneca life.
 This launched an eight-year collaboration between the two starting in 1901.
 Forty-six of Cornplanter's drawings are in collection SC12845 at the New York State Library.

 Frederick Starr commissioned Cornplanter to illustrate Iroquois Indian Games and Dances (c.
-1903), a book of sketches depicting rituals, dances and games of Iroquois life.
+1903), a book of sketches depicting rituals, dances and games of Haudenosaunee life.
 The young artist was credited as illustrator on the book's cover as "Jesse Cornplanter, Seneca Indian Boy".
 In selecting the 12 year old Cornplanter for the commission, Starr recognized the talent of the artist in showing, "firmness of line, boldness, and good skill in grouping" in his drawings.
 The proceeds from sales of Jesse's illustrations were used to produce and award the Cornplanter Medal every two years to a person best contributing to the research and knowledge of the Iroquois.

 He illustrated The Code of Handsome Lake, a manuscript collaborated between his father, Edward Cornplanter (Seneca name Sosondowah), and Arthur C. Parker.

 Cornplanter also wrote and illustrated his own book, Legends of the Longhouse, published in 1938.

 His paintings are considered to be in the Iroquois Realist Style.
 This tradition dates to the 1820s work by brothers, David and Dennis Cusick (Tuscarora).

 Although best known for his illustrations, Cornplanter was also a traditional wood carver.
 He greatly influenced successive generations of Haudenosaunee artists.